mayumisiano/mayumisiano/README.md

 Hello!
 I am a software developer from Brazil.
 Some curiosities about me:

 - 🎓 I’m a Microeletronics’ Technologist.
-- 🌱 I’m focused on building a solid back-end portfolio.
 - ✨ I strongly desire to use my knowledge to teach/help other people in IT.
 - 💡 I'm currently working for a big three consulting firm.
 - ⚡ Random facts: Passionate for calisthenics, learning foreign languages, cats, reading and gaming.